Police: D’Wanna Wiggins, Mother of Missing Child D’Wan Sims, Passes Away

 Last year a 25-year-old man claiming to be Sims submitted a DNA sample to Livonia Police, but Wiggins never sent a sample in return.

-“But then that’s when she let me know she said every year this happens around the same time.
-Somebody comes out and act like they’re him.
-She says they’ll drag it on a whole month and then you won’t hear anything else about it and that’s exactly what happened,” the friend said.

-Members from Wiggins’ church is told CW50/CBS Detroit her memorial is planned for Saturday, Dec.
+Members from Wiggins’ church told CW50/CBS Detroit her memorial is planned for Saturday, Dec.
 12.

 © 2020 CBS Broadcasting Inc. All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.